wj198414/HighDispersionCoronagraphy/README.md

 Each coloum is separated by coma and has the following meaning:
 - 1st column: prefix
 - 2nd column: spectral resolution
-- 3rd column: the fraction of detections of 100 simulations
+- 3rd column: planet-star flux ratio
-- 4th column: median value of detection significance
+- 4th column: the fraction of detections of 100 simulations
-- 5th column: std of detection significance
+- 5th column: velocity per pixel std of detection significance
-- 6th column: median value of detection significance in photon noise limited case
+- 6-8 column: median value of detection significance in photon noise limited case
-- 7th column: std of detection significance in photon noise limited case
+- 7th column: 5%, 32%, and 50% percentile of detection SNRs